Housing advice and assistance

 Home options service

 Our main aim is to reduce and prevent homelessness in North East Lincolnshire whilst making sure that your home is suitable and that you are able to manage the tenancy.
 The Home Options Team gives free, confidential and impartial housing advice and assistance to residents who have housing needs.
-If you would like more information contact us or come to see us at our drop in service.
-Find out more about our services using the expandable menu below.

 Housing related supported